whitead/symd/README.md

 Find TODO

-Improve speed for dimensions (low priority)
-1. n_dims becomes pre-processor
-2. Use OPenMP in group action

 Nlist broken?
 1. Revise to use enclosing cubes and check implementation
 2. Investigate - might just be inconsistent when we had jumps but is ok